tagohd/mono/Concepts/Magic/Spells/Longevity (Spell).md

 [Lun]: How about both blood and the soul thing.
 Satanic rituals!!!

-sudo:: I mean, if you're taking their SOUL using the [[BLADE OF POWER]], I would assume there's probably some bloodshed involved anyway?
+[Sudo]: I mean, if you're taking their SOUL using the [[BLADE OF POWER]], I would assume there's probably some bloodshed involved anyway?

 [Lun]: Haha yes stabby time!!